NNE PIPE

 Proposal Selection Process

 The NNE CO-OP PCBRN will select up to three proposals that are most relevant and of interest to our network members.
-The selected applicants will be linked with a NNE CO-OP PCBRN Advisor, who will become an integral part of the survey research team.
+Applicants will be notified of their proposal acceptance status the first week of September, 2024.The selected applicants will be linked with a NNE CO-OP PCBRN Advisor, who will become an integral part of the survey research team.
 Advisors will assist with the refinement, of the proposed questions, link researchers to NNE CO-OP PCBRN and NNE-CTR services, facilitate with the statistical analysis and interpretation, and aid in the preparation and submission of presentations and manuscripts.
 Advisors are expected to be acknowledged as co-authors on presentations and papers that directly result from the NNE PIPE Survey.
-The NNE CO-OP PCBRN should be listed in the acknowledgments section on peer reviewed manuscripts that utilize data from the NNE PIPE Survey.The NNE PIPE Survey was determined to be not human research by the Dartmouth-Hitchcock IRB (STUDY02002350).
+The NNE CO-OP PCBRN should be listed in the acknowledgments section on peer reviewed manuscripts that utilize data from the NNE PIPE Survey.
+The NNE PIPE Survey was determined to be not human research by the Dartmouth-Hitchcock IRB (STUDY02002350).

 The selected applicants will have exclusive access to their portion of the deidentified survey results (along with access to the core respondent demographics as needed) within 30 days after conclusion of the survey.
 The NNE CO-OP PCBRN staff will be responsible for collecting, monitoring, and storing the dataset.
 Aggregated survey results will be made publicly available 120 days after survey completion in order to disseminate findings back to the respondents.

-Selected applicants for the inaugural NNE PIPE Survey will be automatically invited to present their findings via a poster presentation at the NNE CO-OP PCBRN 45th Annual Meeting at the Attitash Resort in Bartlett, NH in January 2025.
+Selected applicants for the inaugural NNE PIPE Survey will be automatically invited to present their findings via a poster presentation at the NNE CO-OP PCBRN 45th Annual Meeting at the Attitash Resort in Bartlett, NH on January 25th, 2025.
 One presenter from each of the three selected applicants will have their annual meeting registration fee waived to attend and present their findings.

-NNE PIPE Survey Questions:
+NNE PIPE Survey Frequently Asked Questions (FAQ):